-“Other than ensuring that you are always sporting two rather than one long eyebrow, just leave them alone — you don’t know what you’re doing.
-If the hair really is getting so long that it is beginning to obscure your vision, then seek out a qualified groomer to give them a quick tidy.”
+“Other than ensuring that you are always sporting two eyebrows, rather than one long one, just leave them alone — you don’t know what you’re doing.
+If the hair really is getting so long that it’s beginning to obscure your vision, then seek out a qualified groomer to give them a quick tidy.”
 Vicki, make-up artist (39).

 The mistake: over-doing the cologne

 “I still harbour a nauseating memory of school classrooms and buses stifled by the overpowering scent of male body spray.
 Less is more, guys.”
 Sophie, beautician (27)